-2.7 Function Calls and Returns (Task 4)
+2.7 Functions (Task 4)

-Function calls come in two forms: invoking a C0 function defined in the same bytecode file and invoking a library function defined in C. In either case, generic arguments v1 through vn are passed on the operand stack and consumed.
-The C0VM implementation must guarantee that the result v is pushed onto the stack when the function returns.
-For functions returning void, a dummy value is pushed onto the operand stack to provide a uniform interface to functions.
+Function calls come in two forms: invoking a C0 function defined in the same bytecode file and invoking a library function defined in C. In either case, their arguments are passed on the operand stack and consumed.
+The C0VM implementation must guarantee that the result is pushed onto the stack when the function returns.